deinleinT/V2IV2Nsim/README.md

 * Allows simulating different parallel running applications in each vehicle (see default example).
 * Comes by default with a motorway and an urban traffic scenario.
 * Channel Models from ITU-Guidelines (ITU-R M.2412-0) / 3gpp Specification (38.901, RMa, UMa, UMi, InF) are included (see the folder channelConfigs under lteNR/simulationsNR/)
-* Based on the well-known Frameworks SimuLTE, INET and Veins.
+* Based on the well-known Frameworks SimuLTE/Simu5G, INET and Veins.

 ### Prerequisites
 * You need *OMNeT++* (version 5.6.2, https://omnetpp.org/download/) for using this framework and the traffic simulator *SUMO* in version 1.8.0 (https://sumo.dlr.de/docs/index.html).